-Dr Igor Sutyagin's research is concerned with US-Russian relations, strategic armaments developments and broader nuclear arms control, anti-ballistic missile defense systems.
+Dr Igor Sutyagin worked at RUSI until 2018.
+His research areas were concerned with US-Russian relations, strategic armaments developments and broader nuclear arms control, anti-ballistic missile defense systems.

 Prior to joining RUSI, Dr Sutyagin completed his PhD in History of Foreign Policy and International Relations at the Moscow Institute for the USA and Canada Studies (Russian Academy of Science), which was supervised by Professor Andrey Kokoshin.
 His thesis explored the US Navy's role in carrying out the US foreign policy tasks throughout the 1970s and 1980s.

 He has written extensively on nuclear and conventional arms control, including naval arms control, safety and security of nuclear weapons, modernisation and development of modern armaments as well as issues associated with ABM systems and their stabilising influence upon of the US-Russian relationship.
 He has authored over 100 articles and booklets published in the Soviet Union/Russia, the United States, United Kingdom, Germany and Switzerland.
 He is also the co-author of the book Russian Strategic Nuclear Weapons.

 Igor worked at the Institute of US and Canadian Studies for twelve years at the Political-Military Studies Department, where he held the position of the head of section for US military-technical and military-economy policy.